GoldenChaos/GoldenChaos-BTT/README.md

 - Persistent Maximize Left, Center Window, and Maximize Right controls for window management
 - Refresh button appears next to Forward and Back buttons if Safari, Chrome, or Firefox is open
 - Media controls and iTunes/Spotify widgets appear only when iTunes or Spotify is running
-- Now Playing widgets show currently playing song or "Paused" if iTunes/Spotify are not playing anything
+- Now Playing widgets show currently playing track info (with album art for iTunes!) or "Paused" if iTunes/Spotify are paused
 - Due Today widget shows reminders from Reminders.app that are due today, overdue, or without a due date
 - Reminders without a due date persist and automatically show the most recently added reminder
 - Next Thing widget grabs your next reminder from Things 3